Binbrook, Ontario: Education

 The town of Binbrook is home to three elementary schools.
-Bellmoore is run by the Hamilton-Wentworth District School Board (HWDSB) while St. Matthew and Our Lady of Hope are run by the Hamilton-Wentworth Catholic District School Board (HWCDSB).
+Bellmoore is run by the Hamilton-Wentworth District School Board (HWDSB), while St. Matthew and Our Lady of Hope are run by the Hamilton-Wentworth Catholic District School Board (HWCDSB).

-Bellmoore Elementary School

 Originally founded by Dr. Leslie Bell in 1955, Bellmoore Elementary School was reopened in 2012 and currently serves students from junior kindergarten through grade 8.
 Bellmoore is home to the Bellmoore Bulldogs.

-St. Matthew Catholic Elementary School

-St. Matthew Catholic Elementary School was opened on May 3, 2010 and was blessed by The Most Reverend Anthony F. Tonnos on June 13 the same year.
-The elementary school was the first elementary school in Hamilton and one of the first in Ontario to be employed with a Leadership in Energy and Environment Design (LEED).
+St. Matthew Catholic Elementary School was opened on May 3, 2010 and was blessed by the Most Reverend'Anthony F. Tonnos on June 13.
+The elementary school was the first elementary school in Hamilton and one of the first in Ontario to employ a Leadership in Energy and Environment Design (LEED).
 St. Matthew is home to the St. Matthew Mustangs.

-Our Lady of Hope Catholic Elementary School

 Our Lady of Hope Catholic Elementary School was opened on March 9, 2021.
-It welcomes students from junior kindergarten through grade 8.
-Our Lady of Hope is home to the Our Lady of Hope Hawks (OLH Hawks).
+It enrolls students from junior kindergarten through grade 8.
+Our Lady of Hope is home to the Our Lady of Hope Hawks.